Knowledge-building Project for Industry

 There are no formal requirements of the project manager’s qualifications, but the project manager must be able to document knowledge and expertise in the relevant field and in project management.
 Peer reviewers will assess the project manager’s professional expertise and suitability.

-Please note that you can only be the project manager for one application submitted for either a Knowledge-building Project for Industry (this call), a Collaborative Project to meet Societal and Industry-related Challenges (deadline of 9 February), a Researcher Project for Scientific Renewal, a Researcher Project for Young Talents or a Three-year Researcher Project with International Mobility (application deadline of 2 February for the three latter).
+Please note that you can only be the project manager for one application submitted for either a Collaborative Project to meet Societal and Industry-related Challenges (deadline of 15 February), a Researcher Project for Scientific Renewal, a Researcher Project for Young Talents or a Three-year Researcher Project with International Mobility (application deadline of 8 February for the three latter).

 Requirements relating to partners

-Projects are to be carried out by one or more research organisations in effective cooperation with relevant actors from the business sector and, if relevant, partners from other sectors.
+Projects are to be carried out by one or more research organisations in effective cooperation with relevant actors from the industry sector and, if relevant, partners from other sectors.

-- The combined cash contribution from the Norwegian partners from the business sector forms the basis for the maximum amount of funding that the Research Council can provide for the project.
+- The combined cash contribution from the Norwegian partners from the industry sector forms the basis for the maximum amount of funding that the Research Council can provide for the project.

 - Projects are to have a steering committee or reference group comprising representatives of the project partners.